The NIRVANDELS Survey: a robust detection of $\alpha$-enhancement in star-forming galaxies at $z\simeq3.4$: Discussion

 The fact that the BPASSv2.2 models lie closer to the observed line ratios clearly indicates that increasing the strength of the ionizing continuum at fixed \zstar \ helps to alleviate this problem, and that an insufficiently hard ionizing continuum is likely to be contributing to the discrepancy.
 Indeed, this conclusion has also frequently been reached with respect to modelling the \heiinwl \ emission line in metal-poor star-forming galaxies across a large range of redshifts \citep[e.g.,][]{plat2019, saxena2020}.
 Additionally, the offset may be related to the fact that most photoionization models treat galaxies as single \hii \ regions, when in reality the observed spectra are a line luminosity-weighted averages of many \hii \ regions, each with distinct physical properties.
-Our analysis adds to the growing body of literature that suggests the detailed properties of high-redshift \hii \ regions are still not fully captured by current models (even when including the effect of $\alpha$-enhanced abundance ratios).
-Solving this problem will be crucial for the interpretation of the rest-frame optical spectra of galaxies at even higher redshifts with \emph{JWST}.
+Our analysis adds to the growing body of literature that suggests that the full range of emission line ratios observed at high-redshift are still not fully captured by simple photoionization models (even when including the effect of $\alpha$-enhanced abundance ratios).
+Solving this problem will be crucial for accurately interpreting of the rest-frame optical spectra of galaxies at $z>4$ with \emph{JWST}.